uvic-virtual/handbook/constitution.md

 the Students’ Society Clubs Control account.
 ## Bylaw 1: Membership
-University of Victoria (UVic) undergraduate students shall comprise twothirds (2/3) of the membership of the UVic Virtual Reality club.
+University of Victoria (UVic) undergraduate students shall comprise twothirds (2/3) of the membership of UVic Virtual.
 To verify this, the club shall provide the Students’ Society Director of Student Affairs with a list of all club members’ names and student numbers every active semester upon registration.
 ## Bylaw 2: Executive positions
-The positions of President, System Administrator and Vice-President (herein referred to as The Executive) shall be chosen at the Semesterly
+The positions of President, Vice-President, Treasurer and System Administrator (herein referred to as The Executive) shall be chosen at the Semesterly
 General Meeting for a (one) semester term of office.
-The President , the Vice President and the Treasurer shall be the designated signing officers of the club.
-The Executive shall meet a minimum of 3 times per year.
+The President, Vice-President and Treasurer shall be the designated signing officers of the club.
+The
+Executive shall meet a minimum of 3 times per year.
 Meetings are open to all club members and a minimum of two Executive members must be present to establish quorum.